vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 E.g: say we have accounts A1, A2, A3 and party1 which controls A1.
 Party1 can have a recurring transfer rt1 from A1 to A2 and another one (call it rt2) from A1 to A3.
 However it is not allowed to set up a recurring transfer rt3 from A1 to A2 with different amounts.

-A recurring transfers needs to contain these specific informations:
+A recurring transfers needs to contain this specific information:

 - start amount uint specifying the amount (interpreted according to the number of decimals specified by the [asset](0040-asset-framework.md)).
 - start epoch: at the end of this epoch the first recurring transfer will be made between